ohmrun/stx_arrowlet/README.md

 Terminal is responsible internally for passing control flow along, and you don't normally need to expose the internals unless you're writing combinators.

-As the `applyII` or `prepare` functions return `Work` to be done, if you're inside an async function, you need to pass the work forward of any arrowlets you are calling internally in the correct order.
+As the `applyII` or `prepare` functions return `Work` to be done, if you're inside an async function, you need to pass the work provide of any arrowlets you are calling internally in the correct order.

 Between `Terminal` and `Work`, there is an intermediate type responsible for the handling of the arrowlet return value, called `Receiver`.